 When the couple get home, they later discover that there have been a series of disappearances in the area where they had seen the “stranded” car.

 Has a murderous hookman or marauding biker gang left your car dinged, dented, scraped, or scratched?
-Talk the auto body repair experts at Schaefer Autobody.
+Talk the auto body shop experts at Schaefer Autobody.
 We’ll have you back out on the road in no time… if you dare!